harrisonde/mugin/README.md

 Mugin makes loging into your web applicaions dead simple, just use your mug.

 ## Expectation
-Expect to experience using your mug to login into a simple applicion.
+Login into a simple applicion with your mug (face).

 ## What is in this repository might I ask?
 Well, yes - you absolutely should ask.
 This repository holds one JavaScript applicaion, Mugin, which includes:
 	* Super clean responsive user interface
 	* ...